 We will not disclose your details during an investigation.
 You should however be aware that:

 - Investigating noise complaints can be a lengthy process.
-You will need to keep an ongoing, accurate record of disturbances on our log sheets for the duration of our investigation and may need to allow us to come into your property to try to witness the noise or install or recorder.
+You will need to keep an ongoing, accurate record of disturbances using either 'The ASB App' or log sheets for the duration of our investigation and may need to allow us to come into your property to try to witness the noise or install or recorder.
 If you do not complete and return these as requested as we won’t be able to pursue your complaint.

-- We will have to write to the person/people believed to be responsible for making the noise (based on the information you provide) upon receiving log sheets that show a potentially actionable nuisance.
+- We will have to write to the person/people believed to be responsible for making the noise (based on the information you provide) upon receiving the logs that show a potentially actionable nuisance.
 If you are not happy for us to do this then we will not be able to pursue your complaint.

 - Due to the nature of noise complaints, it is often not difficult for those making the noise to assume whom the complaint(s) might have come from.
 You may therefore be approached after we have written to them and should be aware of this possibility before making a complaint.

 - If the noise is very bad and leads to us taking court action, your details and signed diary sheets will need to be disclosed to the court and the defendant at that time.